-Technology

-Technology companies are trusted by their clients and customers to be industry leaders in the cyber security and protection of data, increasing the reputational damage that could follow a cyber event.
+Technology Technology companies are trusted by their clients and customers to be industry leaders in the cyber security and protection of data, increasing the reputational damage that could follow a cyber event.
 Cyber events experienced by technology providers can also have an impact on Technology Errors and Omissions (E&O) coverage - please reach out to your Chubb underwriter for more information on our market-leading combined Tech E&O and Cyber insurance offering.

-Common claims: Hacking and Human Error

-Small Businesses - Overview Despite greater media attention given to cyber events at large organizations, Small and Midsized Businesses (SMEs) are frequently impacted by cyber threats and vulnerabilities.
+Why is Cyber Important?
+Exposures by Industry Small Businesses Middle Market Large Businesses Key Selling Points Cyber Services Coverage Appetite Small Businesses - Overview Despite greater media attention given to cyber events at large organizations, Small and Midsized Businesses (SMEs) are frequently impacted by cyber threats and vulnerabilities.
 Small businesses are often seen as easier targets for cyber criminals due to often limited IT resourcing and investment.
 In addition, they may be less likely to have invested in measures such as staff training on data security, guidance on password setting, and two factor authentication.
-SMEs often represent a lucrative opportunity for cyber criminals compared to larger organisations that may be harder to crack.
+SMEs often represent a lucrative opportunity for cyber criminals compared to larger organizations that may be harder to crack.
 They also have to consider they may not be the initial target, but can simply be impacted by an event experienced by an outsourced IT provider or a commercial business partner.
 Small Business Claims - Chubb Cyber Index® The best way to illustrate the cyber risk that small businesses face is with data.
 Chubb has handled cyber claims for more than two decades.
 As part of the claims process, we track key metrics such as actions causing a cyber loss, whether a cyber event was caused by an internal or external actor, the number of impacted records, and the size and industry of the affected insured.
-Through the Chubb Cyber Index, we share this data publicly to help businesses better understand the risks they face.
-The Chubb Cyber Index® provides users with a means of identifying the leading cyber risks their business may face based on the real-world examples of cyber attacks and data breaches.
+Through the Chubb Cyber Index[®], we share this data publicly to help businesses better understand the risks they face.
+The Chubb Cyber Index[®] provides users with a means of identifying the leading cyber risks their business may face based on the real-world examples of cyber attacks and data breaches.
 Users can set parameters and view historical trends based on type of threat, size of a company, and which industry that company operates within.
-To find out more, visit the Chubb Cyber Index® at: https://chubbcyberindex.com
+To find out more, visit the Chubb Cyber Index[®] at: https://chubbcyberindex.com.